Jim Crockett Promotions: Regional expansion (1978–1983)

 JCP gradually began to expand, running shows in eastern Tennessee, parts of West Virginia, and even Savannah, Georgia.
 In the late 1970s and early 1980s, it ran regular shows in Cincinnati and Dayton, Ohio.
 Crockett and Scott also bought minority shares of Frank Tunney's Toronto-based promotion, Maple Leaf Wrestling.
-Mid-Atlantic Championship Wrestling also aired on a Buffalo, New York station, enabling the Tunney/Crockett/Scott enterprise to bring a full slate of shows to Ontario and upstate New York.
+Mid-Atlantic Championship Wrestling also aired on WUTV in Buffalo, New York, enabling the Tunney/Crockett/Scott enterprise to bring a full slate of shows to Ontario and upstate New York.

 In the 1980s, Crockett, Jr. began consolidating the Southern member promotions of the National Wrestling Alliance.
 Discarding the Mid-Atlantic Championship Wrestling brand, he began promoting his events simply as NWA shows, although his promotion remained distinct from the larger NWA entity.
 In August 1980, Crockett, Jr. was elected president of the NWA, and the next year (the same year Crockett moved his TV show tapings from Raleigh to Charlotte), former (and future) Georgia Championship Wrestling (GCW) booker Ole Anderson took over as Mid-Atlantic's booker.
 In 1981, Anderson booked both JCP and GCW simultaneously.

 In 1982, Crockett partnered with wrestlers Ric Flair and Blackjack Mulligan to start Southern Championship Wrestling, a secondary company out of Knoxville, Tennessee.
 The promotion featured such stars as Mulligan; his son Barry Windham (then billed as Blackjack Mulligan Jr.); Kevin Sullivan; Wayne Ferris; The Mongolian Stomper; Terry Taylor; Tim Horner, and others.
 The enterprise lasted less than one year, however.